Leighton Baines

-Leighton John Baines (born 11 December 1984) is an English former professional footballer who played as a left back.
-He is currently the Professional Development Coach and U-18s head coach at Everton.
+Leighton John Baines (born 11 December 1984) is an English professional football coach and former player who played as a left-back.
+He is the assistant manager of Premier League club Everton.

-Baines started his career with Wigan Athletic, and was part of the team that won the Second Division in the 2002–03 season and was a runner-up in the 2004–05 Championship and the 2006 League Cup Final.
-He joined Everton in 2007, helping them reach the 2009 FA Cup Final.
+Baines started his career with Wigan Athletic, and was part of the team that won the Second Division in the 2002–03 season and was a runner-up in the 2004–05 Championship and the 2006 League Cup final.
+He joined Everton in 2007, helping them reach the 2009 FA Cup final.
 He played for England at under-21 and senior levels.
 Baines was included in the England squads at UEFA Euro 2012 and the 2014 FIFA World Cup.

-He announced his retirement from football on 26 July 2020, going on to integrate into coaching.
-Baines currently occupies a dual role at Everton, serving as the manager of Everton U18s and as a Professional Development Coach for the Everton Academy.
+He retired from playing in July 2020, going on to integrate into coaching.
+Baines occupied a dual role at Everton, serving as the manager of their under-18 team and as a professional development coach for the club's Academy.
+He contributed to a brief spell as interim manager in 2025, before being promoted to the first-team coaching staff.